-Ryonet is proud to now sell the best squeegee blade in the industry!
-Our compounds are custom formulated to achieve high solvent resistance and excellent abrasion resistance.
-This combination results in a squeegee blade that will better maintain its durometer when subjected to aggressive inks and solvents, show minimal swelling during the print run, and retain its sharp edge longer allowing for continued quality during the screen print run, thereby increasing productivity.
+The compounds in these squeegee blades are custom formulated to achieve high solvent resistance and excellent abrasion resistance during the print.
+This combination results in a squeegee blade that will maintain its stiffness and flexibility (also known as its durometer) when subjected to aggressive inks and solvents.
+The blade will show minimal swelling during the print run and retain its sharp edge longer, allowing for continued quality during long screen print runs, thereby increasing productivity.

 60 durometer is one of the softest blades and allows for a thicker ink deposit through lower mesh counts.
 It's ideal for special effects like puff, high density, glitters, and shimmers.

 70 durometer is by most popular and versatile in the garment industry.
 It's a general-purpose blade for just about everything.